jfricano/StreamOtter/pm/dev-notes/api.md

 ## IV.
 KafkaIntegrationManager API

-For the Kafka Integration aspect of your library, you'll be providing a simplified API that abstracts the complexity of Kafka producer and consumer operations.
+StreamOtter provides a simplified API that abstracts the complexity of Kafka producer and consumer operations.
 This is crucial for enabling backend services to easily send to and receive messages from Kafka topics, bridging the communication with frontend services through WebSockets.
-Here's how you might design an API for Kafka Integration within your library:

 #### 1. Kafka Producer API